 Small is still the ticket for numbers and both species throughout the river.
 Midge imitations in the size 20 range are your best chance to get bit.
 The dry fly and emergers bite has become a bit more temperamental.
 Either less bugs are hatching due to the colder temps, or the amount of generation is throwing off their groove.
 I still see the occasional trout rising but the consistency is lacking compared to what will come in the weeks ahead where consistent mid morning hatches should become the norm.

 For those wanting to spend some time on the lake hunting striper, the bite on the fly has been tough, though I expect these conditions to change in coming weeks.
 The recent rains have kept water temps up and crushed our typical midwinter fly bite for the time being, and the forecast shows more of the same ahead.
 Until then, there will be the occasional striper roaming shallow on points but not enough of them to pattern, and the majority of the fish will be focused on the herring in 45’-60’.
 Keep an eye on things to happen mid to upper lake.
 Taylor, Johnson, and Yellow Creek on the Chestatee Side along with Ada, Little River, Wahoo, and Gainesville Creek are all holding a good amount of striper on the Hooch side.

 Planning your trips for 2023?
 Check out some ideas at American Fly Fisherman.
 You can also learn more about the coming months in our Winter Trout fishing and Spring trout fishing articles.
 Best of luck to those with the urge to get outside this month.
 Don’t let the cold deter you from getting out.
 This is the time of year when the biggest fish are caught.
 However, no one will blame you for hiding out on a windy day, they can be quite rough.
-If your stuck inside and want to learn more about trout fishing in North Georgia, check out our other articles for fly fishing tips and techniques.
+If your stuck inside and want to learn more about fly fishing North Georgia or trout fishing in North Georgia, check out our other articles for fly fishing tips and techniques.